MCP is an Intelligent Network Controller. What does that really mean?

 Ciena’s Manage, Control and Plan (MCP) is now known as Navigator Network Control Suite.
 You can learn more about it here.

 The concept of a software controller is well-accepted in the telecoms industry.
 The requirement for a central point of management was initially addressed in the 80s by network management systems (NMS) performing essential fault, configuration, accounting, performance, and security (FCAPS) tasks, and has since evolved to software-defined network (SDN) controllers that enable automation through open APIs.
 Now, into the mix comes ‘intelligent network controller’.
 Is this just packaging up the same stuff under a different name, or is there something substantial behind this?
 There definitely is substance and value.

-In a nutshell, Intelligent Network Control with Ciena’s Manage, Control and Plan (MCP) Applications delivers a full multi-layer, L0 through L3, software control solution within a single controller platform.
+In a nutshell, Intelligent Network Control with Ciena’s Manage, Control and Plan (MCP) Applications, now known as Navigator Network Control Suite, delivers a full multi-layer, L0 through L3, software control solution within a single controller platform.
 This includes coverage of Passive Optical Networks (PON) through to multi-vendor IP.
 Plus MCP includes integrated analytics apps to best guide operational actions.

 Our innovation required rebuilding decades of FCAPS and NMS tool functionality onto a new architecture and leveraging that common platform to deliver a rich toolset of L0 through L3 applications (since you cannot have a single controller unless it does network management fundamentals).